SlowPotato/Aimmy-GPU-ENABLE-Tutorial/README.md

     Pip freeze

-Inside the Anaconda Terminal and scroll down until you see Torchvision "versions" specific version require specific commands.
+Inside the Anaconda Terminal, scroll down until you see Torch and Torchvision "versions" specific version require specific commands.
 ------------------------------------------------
 Resolving "torchvision " Errors in PyTorch Training.
 “torchvision:nms” errors, its a very frequent error and support should beware of these for training errors.